-Equinor is the operator of the Northern Lights project, which also includes Shell and Total.
-They will build an open access CO2 transport and storage infrastructure that provides capacity above and beyond that required for the Norcem and Fortum capture sites.
+Equinor is the operator of the Northern Lights project, which also includes Shell and TotalEnergies.
+They will build an open access CO2 transport and storage infrastructure that provides capacity above and beyond what is required for the Norcem and Hafslund Oslo Celsio capture sites.

 Northern Lights will transport the CO2 by tankship from the capture locations to the purpose-built receiving terminal near Bergen on the west coast of Norway.

-The Northern Lights project is developing a CCS technology where the CO2 will be stored in pressurized tanks before being pumped offshore through a pipeline to one or more injection wells that are located on the seafloor.
+The Northern Lights project is developing a CCS technology where the CO2 will be stored in pressurized tanks before being pumped offshore through a pipeline to one or more injection wells that are located below the seabed.
 No offshore platform is required for these wells and they will be controlled using existing oil and gas infrastructure on the Norwegian continental shelf.
-Much of the design and operations of these facilities is similar to the ones used for liquid petroleum gas (LPG), with the exception of the fire hazard, which is absent for CO2.
+Much of the design and operations of these facilities is similar to the ones used for liquid petroleum gas (LPG).

 Space to grow – CO2 transportation from across Europe